jonnor/projects/automation/README.md

 * Lower costs drastically
 * Reduced longevity compared to commercial scale
 * Reduced production speed compared to commercial scale
 * Share facilities.
-Like, or in a, makerspace
+Like a makerspace, or in a makerspace.

 Often need just a few bits produced
 * Sell surplus in shared facilities
 * Focus on things that *are* generally needed.
 Life consumables.
 Food,water,clothing,soap.
 Materials.
-Plastic,wood,
+Plastic,wood,metals

 Specialized skills / training needed for operations.
 * Very high degree of automation.